 Arrange the spinach on top of the cannelloni.
 Serve hot or warm.

-Chef Ramses Bravo is the executive chef for TrueNorth Health Center in Santa Rosa, California and author of Bravo!
-Health-Promoting Meals from The TruthNorth Kitchen.
-Ramses has worked in numerous hotels and restaurants over his 14-year career, including a position as executive chef for the renowned Kenwood Inn and Spa in California.
+Chef Ramses Bravo is the executive chef for TrueNorth Health Center in Santa Rosa, California, and author of Bravo!
+Health-Promoting Meals from the TruthNorth Kitchen.
+Ramses has worked in numerous hotels and restaurants over his career, including a position as executive chef for the renowned Kenwood Inn and Spa in California.
+Follow him on Facebook.